Loek Hartog: Porsche competition

-In 2023, he drove for Dutch team Team GP Elite in the 2023 Porsche Supercup and the 2023 Porsche Carrera Cup Germany.
+In 2023, Hartog drove for Dutch team Team GP Elite in the 2023 Porsche Supercup and the 2023 Porsche Carrera Cup Germany.
 At Zandvoort he would get his first podium in the Porsche Supercup, with a second place, and in the following race, also staged at Zandvoort, he got his maiden pole in the series, which was followed by a maiden win.
-He finished the championship in 6th place with 75 points.
+He finished the championship in sixth place with 75 points.

-Meanwhile in the 2023 Porsche Carrera Cup Germany, he had a rather successful campaign where he fought for the championship title with teammate, two-time Porsche Supercup champion, Larry ten Voorde.
+Meanwhile, in the 2023 Porsche Carrera Cup Germany, Hartog had a rather successful campaign where he fought for the championship title with teammate, two-time Porsche Supercup champion, Larry ten Voorde.
 He started his title bid in the first race of the first round at Spa-Francorchamps, where he got a podium and a maiden win in the second race.
 Hartog got two pole positions at the second round at the Hockenheimring, coming second and first in the races.
 Despite getting no podiums in the next rounds, he was consistent with points until he repeated a similar exploit to the one he did at the Hockenheimring, in the fifth round at the Lausitzring, where he claimed two poles and won the first race, but would retire from the second one.

-In the final few rounds, he would claim two more poles and three more podiums, including a win.
+In the final few rounds, Hartog would claim two more poles and three more podiums, including a win.
 He finished the championship in the runner-up position, behind Larry ten Voorde.

 In 2024, Hartog joined Kellymoss to make his debut in the Porsche Carrera Cup North America and dominated the championship, throughout the sixteen races, he won seven of them, getting eight pole positions and bagging a podium in all races but two, as he ended the championship with 339 points, which was more than 100 points ahead of his main rival, New Zealander Ryan Yardley.

-He also made a cameo in the fifth round of the 2024 Porsche Supercup at the Hungaroring with Dinamic Motorsport, where he came 9th in the race, but as he was a guest driver he was ineligible to score points.
+Hartog also made a cameo in the fifth round of the 2024 Porsche Supercup at the Hungaroring with Dinamic Motorsport, where he came ninth in the race, but as he was a guest driver, he was ineligible to score points.

-Hartog also competed in the inaugural edition of the 2024 992 Endurance Cup, a 12 hour endurance race at the Circuit de Spa-Francorchamps with German team BLACK FALCON Team 48 LOSCH and German drivers, Christopher Mies, Tobias Müller and Noah Nagelsdiek.
+Hartog also competed in the inaugural edition of the 2024 992 Endurance Cup, a 12-hour endurance race at the Circuit de Spa-Francorchamps with German team BLACK FALCON Team 48 LOSCH and German drivers, Christopher Mies, Tobias Müller and Noah Nagelsdiek.
 The quartet would win the race in twelve hours, one minute and fifteen seconds after qualifying in fifth position.